hummelm10/steamdeck_startup_animations/README.md

 You can add/remove webms as long as theyre exactly 1840847 bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
 The service uses the find command to randomly select one from that folder.

-**NOTE: library.css and library.js in the repo are for SteamOS 3.3.1 (build 20220817.1) and I will update if needed.
+**NOTE: library.css and library.js is working for SteamOS 3.3.1 (build 20220817.1) and I will update if needed.
 As of now I am only maintaining the STABLE branch**

+The script with the most recent update dynamically polls the original files for the file size and uses regex to find/replace the values needed in the file after making backups.
+This should hopefully help keep this modification working even with OS updates but will be tested when the next update comes out.
+You are using this at your own risk and you should try and understand what it does.
+I will do my best however to make sure it works.

 # So far, I've made boot animations from the following consoles: